 Dr Mary Bousted, general secretary the ATL, also had strong words about the policy.
-She said: "Forcing achieve 'the required standard' at the end of lack of understanding about how children learn, and will label housands of children as failures as they start secondary school.
-"It suggests the teaching children."
+She said: "Forcing 11-year-olds who do not achieve 'the required standard' at the end of primary school to re-sit SATs in secondary school displays an astounding lack of understanding about how children learn, and will label thousands of children as failures as they start secondary school.
+"It suggests the Conservatives care far teaching children."
 Dr Bousted accused the Tories of failing to mention the "imminent crisis in school places" and criticised plans to convert failing secondary schools into academies, adding: "Converting schools into academies is not a panacea for school improvement.
 What does work is collaboration between schools. underpinned by effective inspection."
-She said the Tory plan to reduce the burden of Ofsted was not supported by firm proposals, and said the party's fixation with STEM subjects demonstrated a "staggeringly narrow understanding" of the range of skills needed by children.
-On teachers and teacher training, she added: "In their five years in government, the Conservatives have presided over demoralisation of teachers, a recruitment crisis and increasing numbers of teachers leaving within the early years of their careers